 The food delivery market is booming, and the online food delivery segment is projected to grow to $365 billion by 2030 globally.
 Going by the food delivery statistics in the UAE, the food delivery sector is expected to grow at an annual rate of 6% and likely to continue for the next five years.
 Considering the high rentals, shifting customer trends, and the thin profit margins of a traditional restaurant, many foodservice operators are now pivoting towards an online delivery model or cloud kitchen model in the UAE that is proving to be more profitable.

 A Brief About The Cloud Kitchen Business

-A delivery-only restaurant is considered as a low risk, low investment, yet high-profit model.
+A delivery-only restaurant is considered as a low-risk, low investment, yet high-profit model.
 Setting up a cloud kitchen is significantly cheaper as compared to a traditional restaurant.
 Moreover, a cloud kitchen provides restaurateurs with an opportunity to experiment with different concepts and formats.
-It has given rise to varied food delivery business models such as multi-brand kitchen model, aggregator- managed cloud kitchen, co-working spaces, etc.
+It has given rise to varied food delivery business models such as multi-brand kitchen models, aggregator-managed cloud kitchen, co-working spaces, etc.

 Starting A Cloud Kitchen Business In The UAE

 Low set-up costs, and ease of replicating and scaling operations makes cloud kitchen one of the most profitable food business formats.
 As they do not require a storefront at a prime location or front-of-house staff to serve customers, it only takes one-third of the resources to establish a cloud kitchen business.

 Here is a detailed checklist you must follow to start a cloud kitchen business in the UAE.